FairwindsOps/insights-docs/docs/features/images-vulnerabilities.md

 ## 2. Vulnerabilities → Image Detail Page

-When clicking any image in the “All Images” table, you land on its **Image Detail** page:
+When clicking any image in the "All Images" table, you land on its **Image Detail** page:

 ---
 ### 2.1.
 Header